 As a lottery winner, you are likely to be barraged by tax, legal, and financial issues.

 The only method to successfully navigate your way through the complexity is to have a team of experts who are the best at what they do.
 The question is, who is the best financial advisor for lottery winners?
-I’ve specialized in financial planning and investment management for sudden wealth recipients for over two decades, but if I won the lottery tomorrow, you can bet one of the first things I’d do is build my advisory team.
+I’ve specialized in financial planning and investment management for sudden wealth recipients for over 24 years, but if I won the lottery tomorrow, you can bet one of the first things I’d do is build my advisory team.
 There is too much at stake not to have the best minds and latest strategies available to you.